RodgerOliver/guides/guides/vim.md

 - `zR | zM`: open and close all.
 - `zk | zj`: go to next and previous fold.
 - `:set nofoldenable`: open file with folds closed.
+- `:%foldc`: close all level 1 folds
+- `:%foldo`: open all level 1 folds
 - Save folds in manual method.

 ```